Margaret Catherine Berry: August 8, 1915 – April 9, 2017

 In the 1980s, Margaret Berry, who claimed to have retired from her career at the University of Texas, was still an active volunteer advisor for several student organizations – the Alpha Phi Omega service fraternity and the Orange Jackets women’s service society, among them – and every semester loved to invite each group to her house for dinner.
 It was at one of these gatherings that I, along with so many others, fell under Margaret’s spell.

-Her oak-shaded north Austin home on Greystone Drive was immaculately tended.
+Her oak-shaded north Austin home on Greenflint Lane was immaculately tended.
 She personally met each student, greeted them with a genuine smile, and invited them to explore the house and backyard.
-“My cat is here, somewhere.
+“My cat, Benji, is here, somewhere.
 Probably hiding under the bed!”
 And then she hurried off to the kitchen.
 “Is anyone hungry?”

 Along with endless helpings of cacciatore – “Getcha some more.
 There’s plenty!” – Margaret provided salad and green beans.
 Bottles of soft drinks, cups, and ice were lined up on the kitchen counter, “and there’s tea in the refrigerator.
 Remember, T-sips drink tea.”